 Feeding time is the highlight of the day for many cats.
-As aloof and independent as they may be, felines still cannot operate a can opener.
+As aloof and independent as house cats may be at times, felines still cannot operate a can opener.
 This means that cats always appear at dinnertime, and often rub themselves against the person who gives them food.

 We will look more closely at feline rubbing behavior at mealtimes.
-There are numerous reasons why cats engage in this habit, and some of them are likely to surprise you.
+There are numerous reasons why cats engage in this habit, and some of them may well surprise you.

 - 1 Why Does My Cat Rub Me While I Feed Them?